Humrahi

-Humrahi is a social drama series broadcast on Doordarshan network in 1993.
+Humrahi is an Indian social drama series broadcast on Doordarshan network in 1993.
 It was written by Manohar Shyam Joshi and directed by Kunwar Sinha.

 The series showed a family dealing with problems within their home and society.
 Himani Shivpuri made her debut in the negative role of Devaki Bhaujai (or Bhojai, another word for Bhabhi) and her character was very popular.
-The show had an ensemble cast including Sadiya Siddiqui as Angoori, Anang Desai, Gopi Desai, Mohan Bhandari and others.
+The show had an ensemble cast including Sadiya Siddiqui, Anang Desai, Gopi Desai, Mohan Bhandari and others.

-The title song of the show was "Yahin kahin par hai, teri meri manzil".

-The story was about three brothers and their interrelated families.